apache/ignite-3/modules/transactions/README.md

 Knows full tx topology just before committing.

 # Transaction id and timestamp
 Transaction is identified by UUID and incorporates timestamp.
+See `org.apache.ignite.internal.tx.impl.TxManagerImpl#begin(boolean)`.

 # Deadlock prevention
-Deadlock detection is not an option due to huge computation resources requirement and no real-time guaranties.
+Deadlock detection, in comparison to deadlock prevention, doesn't require huge computation resources requirement and has real-time guaranties.
 This functionality is provided by LockManager and implementations of DeadlockPreventionPolicy.
 Default implementation is WAIT_DIE policy, but other policies are possible, for example NO_WAIT, TIMEOUT_WAIT, WOUND_WAIT.
 Deadlock prevention in WAIT_DIE mode (described in details in <sup id="a2">[2](#f2)</sup>)- uses tx priorities to decide which tx should be restarted.
 Each transaction is assigned a unique globally comparable timestamp (for example UUID), which defines tx priority.